thbley/php-go-integration/readme.md

 This example compares the performance of PHP and Go using implementations of the recursive ackermann function (see https://en.wikipedia.org/wiki/Ackermann_function).

-In this example Go 1.14 is 27 times faster than PHP 7.4.
+In this example Go 1.14 is
+- 27 times faster than PHP 7.4 with OpCache disabled
+- 9 times faster than PHP 7.4 with Opcache enabled
+- 5 times faster than PHP 8.0 with OpCache and JTT enabled

 Usage: